How To Develop Your Styling Business While Working Your 9-5

 Use everyday life as a networking opportunity - When you work full time it can be hard to make it to networking events but everyday life can offer networking opportunities.
 Think of where you go and who you meet as an opportunity to promote your business.
-If you're at the hairdressers, gym, grocery shopping, or dropping the kids off at school, you could post flyers or hand out business cards.
+If you're at the hairdresser, gym, grocery shopping, or dropping the kids off at school, you could post flyers or hand out business cards.
 Even talking to your colleagues at work about your business is an opportunity to reach potential clients.
 So take your business cards and flyers wherever you go and if the opportunity arises then take it.

 Cut yourself some slack - Juggling a 9-5 job and starting your styling business is no easy feat, then add on top of it family needs, and other parts of life and it's easy to feel overwhelmed, but don't!
 Cut yourself some slack and don't add to your pressure!
 If you don't get to something when you had planned, don't worry, you can always do it tomorrow!
 Don't get mad at yourself or burn yourself out trying to get everything done yesterday!

-Make time for you - This is one of the most important things to remember.
+Make time for yourself - This is one of the most important things to remember.
 Always make time for yourself.
 Switch off from your 9-5 and from your styling business and do something you enjoy that's just for you!
 In order to create an amazing business you need to be happy and healthy, so take a break and refresh!

 If you're ready to take your styling career to the next level, then enroll now in our online certificate program and become a certified stylist.